snowflakedb/snowpark-python/snowpark_style_guide.md

 - The attribute approach is shorter and simpler, however, it cannot handle column names that contain special characters.
 - The string approach has the same benefits as the first one, but also supports names with special characters.
 - The `col` function approach will wrap the col as a `Column` object.
-Use it when operations on `Column` like aliasing the column name are needed.
+Use it when operations on a `Column` like aliasing the column name are needed.
 - The `lit` function approach is used to select constant Python values.
 - The `sql_expr` function approach will pass the value as raw SQL text.
 It provides assistance if you have a SQL expression to select.
 - The indexing and `DataFrame.col` approaches offer a way to disambiguate among multiple `DataFrame` objects.